qtiuto/lua-for-android/README.md

        For extension usage,a value represents the super is appended

-       Interface implentation is supported by java.lang.reflect.Proxy
+       Interface implementation is supported by **java.lang.reflect.Proxy**
-       but class extension is supported by dexmaker, which may consume several time to generate and load a dex file.
+       but class extension is supported by **dexmaker**, which may consume several time to generate and load a dex file.

        Whether the object is multi-thread supported is determined by